 v.
 Selected content from Food Strategies (see inclusion criteria below)

 vi.
 Selected content from Agricultural Area Plans (see inclusion criteria below)

 vii.
 Other policy documents pertaining to food systems including, but not limited to, Guidelines, Memoranda of Understanding, Bulletins, Social Plans, Strategic Plans etc.

 Inclusion criteria and language rating for high level planning documents

-Policies from high level planning documents, including Official Community Plans and Food Strategies, were selected for inclusion in the database if they satisfied all of the following criteria:
+Policies from high level planning documents, including Official Community Plans (Municipal Development Plans in Alberta) and Food Strategies, were selected for inclusion in the database if they satisfied all of the following criteria: